-UF is probably best known as the home of the Florida Gators NCAA Division I football team.
+The University of Florida is a public institution and is probably best known as the home of the Florida Gators NCAA Division I football team.
 The UF community is as close as it is spirited.
 This is most apparent every Friday during Gator Nights, where students come together over free entertainment and late-night snacks.

 The university is also the home of the North Carolina Tar Heels basketball team, which Micheal Jordan played for during his NCAA career.

 Moreover, UNC-Chapel Hill is your perfect fit if you have an early interest in media.
 You can hone your journalistic skills by working for the Daily Tar Heel, UNC’s student-run newspaper.
 Alternatively, if you’re a podcast addict, you can get involved with radio through WXYC, UNC’s radio station.

 Also, more than 60% of WFU’s student body participates in the school’s study abroad programs that give access to more than 70 countries.
 WFU is as much an international university as it is a southern college.

 Wake Forest does a lot to ensure it has a booming campus life.
 For instance, the college requires that students live on campus for at least six semesters, familiarizing themselves with the school community.
 Also, its Division I football team’s fierce competition with other North Carolina-based teams does a lot to stir up school spirit.

 Vanderbilt is in Tennessee, the 17th most affordable state.
-Rice is in the 22nd most affordable state of Texas, and both Georgia Tech and Emory are in Georgia, which is the country’s 13th most affordable state.
+Rice is in the 22nd most affordable state of Texas, and Georgia Tech and Emory are in Georgia, the country’s 13th most affordable state.

-A strong selling-point of many of the universities listed above is their wonderful school spirit.
+A strong selling point of many of the universities listed above is their wonderful school spirit.
 This rich student life is often directly related to the deep love of Division I sports, with football being the most beloved of them all.

 In the South, collegiate football is often a state-wide fixation.
-Needless to say, the dedication to local NCAA teams is at a fever pitch on actual southern campuses, among the student body.
+Needless to say, the dedication to local NCAA teams is at a fever pitch on actual southern campuses among the student body.
 Football provides students with a regular opportunity to come together, have fun, and embrace pride in their academic institution.

 Here are our answers to some of the most frequently asked questions about the best colleges in the South.

-High Point University is a private institution located in High Point, North Carolina.
+High Point University is a private institution in High Point, North Carolina.
 It is ranked as the very best regional college in the South.
-The cost of tuition and fees is about $39,752.
+The cost of tuition and fees is about $41,916.
 Greek life is also alive and well at High Point, with 15 fraternity and sorority chapters for you to join.

 Florida Polytech is a public institution located in Lakeland, Florida.
 It is ranked as the third-best regional college in the South.
 The cost of tuition and fees is around $4,940 in-state and $21,005 for out-of-state students.

-Here is a list of the three best colleges in the south dedicated to the liberal arts:
+Here is a list of the three best colleges in the South dedicated to the liberal arts:

 This shouldn’t be a problem if you have a good sense of work/life balance, but it is something to consider.

 There are a few minor cultural differences you should know about before packing up and moving southward.
 For instance, many southern states tend to be more religious.
-If you are not, this doesn’t exactly mean anything for you, except that you will see many Baptist churches.
+If you are not, this doesn’t mean anything to you, except that you will see many Baptist churches.
 If you are devout, you may like the subtle religiosity of the South.

-A degree from a southern college is just as good as a degree from a comparable northern college.
+A degree from a Southern college is just as good as a degree from a comparable Northern college.
 Fair employers have little geographic bias when it comes to your academic history.